Major in East Asian Studies

 The East Asian Studies major may be used to fulfill either the Humanities (H) or Social Sciences (S) divisional requirement.

-East Asian Studies consists of ten credited courses.
-The cornerstone course (EST 201, “Approaches to East Asian Studies”) will be counted as neutral; the two language courses that count toward the major are considered neutral for the purposes of this major.
-This leaves seven courses to determine a simple majority.
-Students who complete four out of the seven courses in the Humanities (H) will fulfill the Humanities requirement.
-Students who complete four out of the seven courses in the Social Sciences (S) will fulfill the Social Science requirement.
-Courses will be assessed according to the “parent” department of the course.
+Not including EST 391W and two intermediate-level or above language courses required by the major, the remaining seven courses determine the divisional area of the major.
+Students who complete four or more courses in a particular division will satisfy the division.
+Students who complete at least four courses (out of of the seven courses) in the Humanities (H) will fulfill the Humanities requirement.
+Students who complete at least four (out of the seven courses) in the Social Sciences (S) will fulfill the Social Science requirement.
+Courses will be assessed according to the parent department of the course.
 For example:

 |Humanities (H)||Social Sciences (S)|

 |Modern Languages & Cultures|

 (courses denoted by CHI & JPN)

 |Religion (REL)||History (HIS)|